Role of HSE in Civil contingencies and cross-government emergency planning work

 HSE works with a number of lead government departments in planning for emergencies.

-The National Security Council (NSC) is the main forum for collective discussion of the government’s objectives for national security and about how best to deliver them.
+The National Security Council (NSC) is the main forum for collective discussion of the Government's objectives for national security and about how best to deliver them.

-The forum for discussion and approval is the National Security Council (Threats, Hazards, Resilience and Contingencies) Committee or NSC (THRC).
+The ministerial forum for discussion and approval is the National Security Council (Threats, Hazards, Resilience and Contingencies) Committee or NSC (THRC).
 HSE is represented on NSC (THRC) (R) (O) for officials.

 The Civil Contingencies Secretariat sits within the Cabinet Office at the heart of central government.
-It works in partnership with Lead Government Departments (LGD), and key stakeholders to enhance the UK's ability to prepare for, respond to and recover from emergencies.
+It works in partnership with Lead Government Departments (LGDs), and key stakeholders to enhance the UK's ability to prepare for, respond to and recover from emergencies.
 These organisations are engaged in the policy making process, and represent a range of interests at all levels, who take lead responsibility for planning in relation to their own functions and responsibilities, with the Cabinet Office providing co-ordination.

 The Government maintains dedicated crisis management facilities (COBR) and supporting arrangements to manage the government response.